zahidplanet/IRONWOOD/README.md

 - Inline comments and README updates
 - Documentation of design decisions

+## Data Storage

+The application currently uses browser localStorage for data persistence in the prototype phase.
+In the future, this will be replaced with a cloud-based solution.

+### Current Implementation
+- Local data persistence using browser localStorage
+- Mock data pre-populated for demonstration
+- Data remains persistent between sessions

+### Future Plans
+- Replace localStorage with cloud database
+- Implement authentication and authorization
+- Add real-time data synchronization

 ## IoT Infrastructure Integration

 ### 1. Positioning Within IoT Ecosystem